-Need a strategy preparing for 2022?
+Need a strategy preparing for the next?
 Consider a virtual planning session - here is how to do it.

 However no matter what, the truth is, your team is looking to you for direction.
 Everyone in your company is going to be working on something Jan.
 1, and without direction from you on the strategic goals for the company for the year, how can they be confident they are working on the right things?
 Your job as CEO or executive leader is to provide direction and help your people see how their work connects to the company’s goals.
 In uncertain times, providing a vision for the company and a strategic direction for the year is even more important to your people—they are looking to you.